-The mere access is therefore insufficient.
+Mere access is therefore insufficient.
 Meaningful access depends on how and the extent to which women use ICTs.

-4 main areas related to access that need further investigation:
+4 main areas related to access that need further investigation

-2- ECONOMY AND LABOUR
+2. ECONOMY AND LABOUR

-Another historical barrier derived from this is the limited presence of women in scientific and technological careers.
+In addition, women have had limited access to scientific and technological careers throughout history.
 Women tend to have lower literacy and education levels than men in many regions of the world.

 Questions about gender disparity in access, skills and education should not leave the impression that women do not participate in the digital economy.
-Gendered labour broadly refers to the ways in which labour and work is divided amongst people based on gender expression and roles, and certain kinds of labour are expected particularly of women – it refers to a historical split of productive vs reproductive work, or work inside and outside the domestic sphere.
-In addition, women have limited access to professional circles given the the multiple burdens of domestic work.
+Gendered labour broadly refers to the ways in which labour and work is divided amongst people based on gender expression and roles, and certain kinds of labour are expected particularly of women – it refers to a historical split of productive vs reproductive work, or work inside and outside the domestic sphere, and the repercussions of limited access to professional circles given the multiple burdens of domestic work.

 The discussion of the body as a political arena in the technological sphere includes the following aspects:

-4- SOCIAL MOVEMENTS AND ACTIVISMS
+4. SOCIAL MOVEMENTS AND ACTIVISMS